wanna-dd/PAD/README.md

 ## ⭐ Acknowledgement

 We thank the open-source community and the providers of public spectral datasets for supporting reproducible research in spectroscopy, chemometrics, and deep learning.
+The public Raman spectral dadaset for bacteria task in the experiment are available at **https://github.com/csho33/bacteria-ID.**

 ---